gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 To paraphrase Tolstoy, all fast websites are alike, but all slow websites are slow in different ways.

-This document is a brief guide (emphasis on _brief_) to understanding why your Gatsby site might be slow.
+This document is a brief guide (emphasis on _brief_) to understanding how you can optimize your Gatsby site performance.

 ## Step 0: Use Gatsby